AdaCore/gnatstudio/docs/users_guide/main_window.rst

   and :file:`.adb`).

   If the current directory is not writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
-In this case, GPS run in a degraded mode, where some capabilities (such as building and source navigation) are not available.
+In this case, GPS runs in a limited mode, where some capabilities (such as building and source navigation) are not available.
 This project will not contain any sources.

 .. index:: project; wizard